jilanbshk/Oracle_To_S3_Data_Uploader/README.md

 Features:
- - Streams Oracle table data to Amazon-S3.
+ - Streams Oracle table (query) data to Amazon-S3.
  - No need to create CSV extracts before upload to S3.
  - Data stream is compressed while upload to S3.
  - No need for Amazon AWS CLI.